-Seeing that the Bible is silent on how long to do a Christian fast, we must decide on the duration of our fasting.
-Even when it does not explicitly inform us of a fast-duration it does so implicitly.
+Seeing that the Bible is silent on the length of Christian fasting, we must decide on the duration of it.

 It provides a spectrum of Christian fast durations.
-This ranges from an evening, overnight, twelve hours, a day, three-day and three nights, seven days and seven nights, fourteen days, twenty-one days, to forty days and forty nights.
+These range from an evening, overnight, twelve hours, a day, three-day and three nights, seven days and seven nights, fourteen days, twenty-one days, to forty days and forty nights.

 If you are a “newbie” to fasting, start with the shortest time segment.
 Do a twelve-hour Christian fast then gradually increase it as your confidence, knowledge, and fasting skills improve.

-You should never engage in a fast unless your fasting-goal or goals are clear.
+You should never engage in Christian fasting unless your fasting goal or goals are clear.

-Say, thirty years later, if I were still fasting about that I certainly wouldn’t be writing about how to do a successful Christian fast now.
+Say, thirty years later, if I were still fasting about that I certainly wouldn’t be writing about how to Christian fast, now.

 Over time, all that I have fasted for I have attained.
 Fasting works!
 However, for Believers, it must be biblical.